numpy/numpy/_randomgen/README.md

 This is a library and generic interface for alternative random generators in Python and NumPy.

-### Compatibility Warning
+## Compatibility Warning

-RandomGen no longer supports Box-Muller normal variates and so it not 100% compatible with NumPy (or randomstate).
+`RandomGenerator` does notsupports Box-Muller normal variates and so it not 100% compatible with NumPy (or randomstate).
 Box-Muller normals are slow to generate and all functions which previously relied on Box-Muller normals now use the faster Ziggurat implementation.
+If you require backward compatibility, a legacy generator, ``LegacyGenerator``, has been created which can fully reproduce the sequence produced by NumPy.

 ## Features